 Thanks to specialty residential contractor Innovative Construction & Roofing, a stately turn of the century home has a beautiful new roof.
-Situated in Benton Park, a historic St. Louis neighborhood, the roof features Vermont scallop shaped slate roofing.
+Situated in Benton Park, a historic St. Louis neighborhood, the roof features a Vermont scallop shaped slate roof.

 Established in 1866, the Benton Park neighborhood boasts some of the oldest buildings in the city.
 Most of the homes, built between the mid-19th to early 20th century, and the architecture of this neighborhood owe much to the imagination and skills of its German masons.
 Today, Benton Park maintains much of its European character.
 Therefore, choosing visually appropriate roofing products was key to the project’s success.